What is Income Protection insurance?

 Your income is your biggest asset, not your house or your car.
 A 30 year old earning an “average” wage of $80,000 per annum which is indexed by 3% inflation each year will earn over $5 Million by the time they turn 65.

 Most people rely on their income to pay the bills and maintain a certain living standard.
-It may be difficult to pay the mortgage payments and school fees if all you are earning is the disability pension from the government of around $23,000 per annum.
+It may be difficult to pay the mortgage payments and school fees on a disability pension from the government of around $23,000 per annum.

 An ongoing income is also necessary to build wealth and provide for retirement.
 It is the foundation of any financial plan.
 Without income protection insurance an unexpected illness or injury can create financial insecurity and result in a less comfortable retirement.